frederic-perez/AmE-dictionary/data/idioms.md

 __big bucks__ :two::hammer:
 __big cheese__ :two: An influential person.
 __big deal__ :two::hammer:
-__big enchilada__ __1__ The most important or powerful person in a group, organization, business, or movement (e.g., the boss, leader, etc.).
+__big enchilada__ :two: (the big enchilada) __1__ The most important or powerful person in a group, organization, business, or movement (e.g., the boss, leader, etc.).
 Primarily heard in US. _I think it sounds like a great idea, but you’ll have to ask the big enchilada first._ __2__ An object or goal of great value, importance, or consequence.
 Primarily heard in US. _We only need to win two more games in the tournament to take home the big enchilada._
 __big fat__ :dart::three: __1__ (idiomatic, derogatory) Complete, utter, total.
 Absolute, total; unadulterated. _You are a big fat slob, do you know that?_ __2__ (idiomatic, colloquial) Huge, colossal.
 Huge or obscenely large. _Look at that big fat spider.
 Yuck!_ _A big fat lie._
 __big fish in a small pond__ (a big fish in a small pond)
 __big fish__ :two: _n_ An important person or entity.